-The planet earth itself exhibits an amazing "lucky accidents" galore that make it stunningly perfect as a habitat for life.
-Here is a partial list of the earth's lucky accidents:
+The Planet Earth itself exhibits an amazing set of “lucky accidents” that make it stunningly perfect as a habitat for life.
+Here is a list of some of the Earth’s lucky accidents:

-The solar system in which planet earth is located is neither too close nor too far from the center of the spiral Milky Way Galaxy.
-In other words, the earth happens to be located in the habitable zone (also called the "Goldilocks zone") of our galaxy.
-Had our solar system been closer, any living organism on planet earth would have been subject to deadly radiation from nearby supernovae and not survive; had it been farther out, the elements necessary for life would have been too scarce.
+The solar system in which Planet Earth is located is neither too close nor too far from the center of the spiral Milky Way Galaxy.
+In other words, the Earth happens to be located in the habitable zone (also called the “Goldilocks zone”) of our galaxy.
+If our solar system had been closer, any living organism on Earth would have been exposed to deadly radiation from nearby supernovae and would not have survived; if it had been farther away, the elements required for life would have been in short supply.

-The size of the earth is again "just right" for life to exist on the planet.
-Had the earth been too big, gravity would be so strong and everything would seem so heavy, making it difficult for fish, birds and other large animals to move; had the earth been too small, it's gravity would be so weak that it would not be able to keep the atmosphere and its life-friendly gases close to earth.
+The Earth’s size is once again “just right” for life to exist on the planet.
+Had the Earth been too big, gravity would be so strong and everything would seem so heavy, making it difficult for fish, birds, and other large animals to move; had the Earth been too small, its gravity would be so weak that it would not be able to keep the atmosphere and its life-friendly gases close to the Earth.

-The size of the earth's moon is also "just right" for life to thrive on earth.
-Had it been larger than it is, the ocean tides would cause disruptions to earth's ecology; had it been smaller, the transfer of essential nutrients from the sea to the continents, and from the continents to the sea, would be insufficient.
+The moon’s size is also “just right” for life to thrive on Earth.
+Had it been larger than it is, the ocean tides would cause disruptions to the Earth’s ecology; had it been smaller, the transfer of essential nutrients from the sea to the continents, and from the continents to the sea, would be insufficient.

-The earth's tilt and spin are "just right" for life.
-Had the axial tilt been slightly different from 23.4 degrees, our beneficent cycle of seasons would change dramatically.
-Had the spin been faster, the rapid rotation of the earth would generate turbulent cyclones causing violent death and destruction.
-Had the spin been slower, the days would be longer and the side facing the sun would broil, while the other side would freeze.
+The Earth’s tilt and spin are “just right” for life.
+Had the axial tilt been slightly different from 23.4 degrees, our beneficent cycle of seasons would have changed dramatically.
+Had the Earth’s spin been faster, the rapid rotation of the Earth would have generated turbulent cyclones, causing violent death and destruction.
+Had the spin been slower, the days would have been longer and the side facing the sun would have broiled, while the other side would have frozen.

-The size of the earth's sea is another marvel of the planet Earth.
-The sea covers about 4/5th of the earth's surface, which is "just right" for it to to support the natural water cycle that distributes fresh rain water around the world.
-It is also the habitat of one-celled plants and seaweeds that provide 90% of the oxygen in the atmosphere.
+The size of the Earth’s sea is another marvel of the planet Earth.
+The sea covers about 4/5th of the Earth’s surface, which is “just right” for it to support the natural water cycle that distributes fresh rainwater around the world.
+It is also the habitat of one-celled plants and seaweed that provide a store of water.
 Considering that the universe is full of hydrogen but little water, the planet is very, very lucky indeed for its huge store of water.

-The earth's atmosphere contains just the right kind of gases – oxygen, nitrogen and carbon dioxide – without which the protein molecules and the other building blocks of life would not form.
-At the same time the atmosphere is free of such poisonous gases as hydrogen, methane and ammonia.
+The Earth’s atmosphere contains just the right kinds of gases—oxygen, nitrogen, and carbon dioxide—without which the protein molecules and the other building blocks of life would not form.
+At the same time, the atmosphere is free of such poisonous gases as hydrogen, methane, and ammonia.
 What luck!
-Around our atmosphere is an ozone layer that allows heat and light to come in, but blocks the incoming ultraviolet radiation that are harmful to life.
-The atmosphere also provides a shield against tons of debris that regularly come from space.
-Thanks to the atmosphere these debris burn and reduce in size before they fall to earth.
-Luckily, the earth also has two giant neighbors – Jupiter and Saturn – which attract by gravity many asteroids and comets that would otherwise hit the earth and cause extinction of many species.
+In our atmosphere is an ozone layer that allows heat and light to come in but blocks the incoming ultraviolet radiation that is harmful to life.
+The atmosphere also provides a shield against the tons of debris that regularly come from space.
+Thanks to the atmosphere, this debris burns and reduces in size before it falls to Earth.
+Fortunately, the Earth has two giant neighbors, Jupiter and Saturn, which attract by gravity many asteroids and comets that would otherwise strike the Earth and annihilate many species.

-The earth's soil mineralization is also important for life.
-If it is either too poor or too rich in nutrients, the diversity and complexity of species would be limited.
+The Earth’s soil mineralization is also important for life.
+If it were either too poor or too rich in nutrients, the diversity and complexity of species would be limited.

-The mean surface temperature of the earth is also critical.
-If the mean surface temperature of the earth goes up just by a few degrees, water vapor and carbon dioxide will collect in the atmosphere causing the surface temperature to rise even further, thus creating a runaway greenhouse effect.
-If the mean surface temperature of the earth falls by just a few degrees, ice and snow will form on the surface.
-Since ice and snow reflect solar energy better than uncovered land mass, the increased albedo (or the ratio of light reflected by a surface to the total amount of light falling on a surface) will lower the surface temperature further, causing runaway glaciation.
+If the average surface temperature of the Earth rose just a few degrees, water vapor and carbon dioxide would accumulate in the atmosphere, causing the surface temperature to rise even more, resulting in a runaway greenhouse effect.
+Ice and snow would form on the Earth’s surface if the mean surface temperature were to fall by just a few degrees.
+Since ice and snow reflect solar energy better than uncovered land mass, the increased albedo (or the ratio of light reflected by a surface to the total amount of light falling on a surface) would lower the surface temperature further, causing runaway glaciation.

-The natural water cycle of the earth, the nitrogen cycle, the oxygen and carbon cycles, and indeed the entire ecosystem of the earth serve to support and maintain life and allows it to recycle its wastes!
+The natural water cycle of the Earth, the nitrogen cycle, the oxygen and carbon cycles, and indeed the entire ecosystem of the Earth serve to support and maintain life and allow it to recycle its waste!

-Every mathematician knows how improbable it is for one lucky accident to be followed by another lucky accident, and that by another again.
+Every mathematician knows how improbable it is for one lucky accident to be followed by another lucky accident, and then by another.
 By the laws of probability, the odds are not simply added, but multiplied.
 A very small probability multiplied by another small probability, then multiplied again by a very small probability, and so on, results in a probability that is practically nil.
-For exactly the same reason, the chance of finding another planet, with the same lucky conditions as the earth, is extremely small – so small, in fact, that none has been found!
-There is a lot of excitement and speculation about some exoplanets discovered by use of the Kepler Space Telescope – such as the planet identified as Kepler-452b – but there is NO evidence or certainty that these planets actually support life.
+For the same reason, the likelihood of finding another planet, with the same favorable conditions as the Earth, is extremely low—so low that none has been found!
+There is a lot of excitement and speculation about some exoplanets discovered by the use of the Kepler Space Telescope – such as the planet identified as Kepler-452b – but there is no evidence or certainty that these planets support life.